Buderim Steam Train Tramway Walk

-The Krauss locomotive was commissioned from 1914 to 1935, to carry produce from Buderim to Palmwoods for distribution to Brisbane and surrounding areas.
+The Krauss and Shay locomotives were commissioned from 1914 to 1935, to carry produce from Buderim to Palmwoods for distribution to Brisbane and surrounding areas.
 The railway tracks were removed after decommissioning, due to it no longer being financially viable.
 Improved road quality meant more produce was being transported by trucks than rail off the Mountain.
-The original train was discovered locally and has recently been restored to a static display condition.
-There are plans to display the Krauss engine in the heart of Buderim at the top of Lindsay Road, at the large roundabout.
+The original Krauss was discovered locally and has recently been restored to a static display condition.
+The Shay was dismantled and buried by the Palmwoods station.
+There are plans to display the Krauss engine in the heart of Buderim following a 2 decade restoration and battle with Councils.

-A portion of the original railway still remains, running behind Mons Road.
+A portion of the original railway still remains, running behind Mons Road and has been transformed into an informative and beautiful walk.
 There is an elevated strip of compacted earth with cuttings and even vestiges of the original rail sleepers, which has been restored as a brilliant walking track, winding past houses and through the forest.
 The walking track is a project of the Buderim Tramway Group, supported by the Sunshine Coast Regional Council.
 The Council easement is currently 1600 metres from start to finish.

 Take a lovely stroll surrounded by regrowth, with signed points of interest to spot along the way.
 An information brochure is available at the Information Shelter at the base of the access ramp (located at the top of Telco Road) or the Old Post Office and tourist sites in Buderim.
 To get to the ramp just head down Mons Road, Telco Road will be on the left as you are heading away from Buderim, at the top of this road you will find a wheelchair friendly access ramp to the walking track.